 Yours.
 Just send it through, I’ll review it and make sure that any edits or proofing marks that I make adhere to your style guide.
 If you don’t have one, I’ll ask to see a copy of your latest publication or review your website to get an understanding of your style needs.

 Submit the contact form at the bottom on this page and let me know what you’d like proofed, your timeframe, and whether you are looking for a one-off or ongoing service.
-I’ll get back to you with my availability.
+I’ll get back to you with pricing and my availability.

-Editing and proofing skills can be easily applied across all content types and mediums, but I particularly enjoy proofreading magazine editions ensuring consistency across all of the text and design elements
+Editing and proofing skills can be easily applied across all content types and mediums, but I particularly enjoy proofreading magazine editions ensuring consistency across all of the text and design elements.

 Yes.
 I also offer content writing and copywriting services.
 What’s the difference?
 Content writing refers to long-form articles and interviews.
 Copywriting refers to marketing copy used across your website, email communication, promotional pages in your magazine, and native advertising or advertorial pieces.